Firehawke/a2softlist-support/README.md

  As I run Debian from a laptop and also as a WSL add-on to Windows 10, the packages will be described in that way.

-`sudo apt-get install python3-pip libarchive-zip-perl unzip libxml2-utils wget`
+`sudo apt-get install python3-pip libarchive-zip-perl unzip libxml2-utils wget xsltproc`

 `sudo pip3 install internetarchive`